NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/patient-facing-services-view-record/Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-MedicationStatement-1/dateAsserted.page.md

 <h5><ins>Guidance</ins></h5>

-When this medication statement was believed true.
+When this medication statement was created by the clinician.

-Unless there is a distinct user-modifiable availability date/time for the authorisation, this is the audit trail date/time for when the authorisation was entered.
+This is the date/time when the prescription was authorised by the clinician.
+Usually this is when the prescription is added to the record but it may be backdated.

 <h5><ins>Example</ins></h5>